Frequently Asked Questions

 Participants will be expected to participate in extensive tours of the country, which may include walking long distances, climbing, hiking, swimming, and other strenuous activities.
 The program in Israel is very demanding, requiring participation in an average of 15 hours of programming daily, often including physically strenuous activities.
 All participants should be able to fully participate in the demanding itinerary including early wake-ups and late nights.

-Can I extend after my trip?
+Can I extend my Israel trip?

 Yes, you can extend your stay in Israel for a fee determined by the airline you are flying with.
 You must, however, travel to Israel with your group—you cannot travel prior and meet up with the group in Israel.